MoMarky/eye-tracking-system-for-radiologists/README.md

 # DICOM Viewer

 ## Contributions
-I modified the source code of the [ClearCanvas](https://clearcanvas.github.io/) open source project to accomplish the following functions.
+We modified the source code of the [ClearCanvas](https://clearcanvas.github.io/) open source project to accomplish the following functions.

 - Custom image list.
 After the software is pre-loaded with the list, the radiologists can switch to observe the images in the list at will on the software.